alexanderedge/RestKitTutorial1/README.md

 ##Introduction to RestKit 0.20

-This is the supporting project for an introduction to RestKit 0.20 as featured on [my blog](http://blog.alexedge.co.uk/introduction-to-restkit-0-20/).
+This is the supporting project for an introduction to RestKit 0.20.

 ##Instructions